hamiltlr/discord-smtp-relay/README.md

 It currently only allows one username/password combination, which are set by environment variables (see below).
 If you don't need authentication or TLS, simply don't set those variables (SMTP_USERNAME/PASSWORD or TLS_CERT/KEY respectively).

 This is designed for use internally only, specifically within a Docker network.
-I would not recommend exposing this to the internet (or any untrusted network) in its current form.
+I would not recommend exposing this to the internet (or any untrusted network) in its current form, especially if not using TLS.

 # Environment variables
 | Variable    | Description          | Example                                          |